An Introduction to Overseas Teaching

 The curricula in these schools vary, reflecting the specific needs of individual school enrollments, but one usually finds a very typical U.S. public school curriculum.
 Instruction is primarily in English.
 Many offer an International Baccalaureate program for talented, university-bound students.
 The curriculum is usually vigorous and highly academic, and extracurricular activity is a vital part of most school programs.
 A wide variety of schools offer these programs and opportunities.

-American-Sponsored schools (a total of about 180 schools) assisted by the U.S. Department of State can be found in over 113 countries and are usually independent, non-governmental, nondenominational, nonprofit schools.
+American-Sponsored schools assisted by the U.S. Department of State are usually independent, non-governmental, nondenominational, nonprofit schools.
 Started as schools to serve American families working abroad, many now serve students from the host country and other countries as well.
 Varying governance structures can be found, but most are privately governed by boards made up of parents.

-In addition, the Independent International Schools, made up of approximately 400 American, British, and other national, corporate, government, religious, and proprietary schools also hire U.S. certified educators.
+In addition, the Independent International Schools, made up of American, British, and other national, corporate, government, religious, and proprietary schools also hire U.S. certified educators.

 Qualities Most In Demand